LPDI-EPFL/masif/README.md

 ```

 Most of the PDBs that were used for the paper, and their corresponding surfaces (with precomputed chemical features) are available at: https://doi.org/10.5281/zenodo.2625420 .
 The unbound proteins are available in this repository under [data/masif_ppi_search_ub/data_preparation/00-raw_pdbs/](https://github.com/LPDI-EPFL/masif/tree/master/data/masif_ppi_search_ub/data_preparation/00-raw_pdbs).

+Note that the preparation of the data can consume a large amount of space for large protein databases.
+This is due to the fact that the preprocessing step decomposes protein surfaces into overlapping patches, which results in a large amount of duplicated data.
+In the near future we hope to reduce the amount of space required.

 ## MaSIF proof-of-concept applications